zara-nicole/zara-nicole.github.io/_projects/default.md

     frameborder="0">
 </iframe>

-The delta of the percent change from February to March from 2017 to 2018 in facebook share for each website.
+The delta of the percent change of Facebook share from February to March from 2017 to 2018.

 <iframe src="/assets/img/bokeh/fb.html"
     sandbox="allow-same-origin allow-scripts"